frankiesardo/icepick/README.md

   @Override
   public void onCreate(Bundle savedInstanceState) {
     super.onCreate(savedInstanceState);
-    Bundles.restoreInstanceState(this, savedInstanceState);
+    Icepick.restoreInstanceState(this, savedInstanceState);
   }

   @Override
   public void onSaveInstanceState(Bundle outState) {
     super.onSaveInstanceState(outState);
-    Bundles.saveInstanceState(this, outState);
+    Icepick.saveInstanceState(this, outState);
   }

-  // You can put the calls to Bundles into a BaseActivity and inherit from it }
+  // You can put the calls to Bundles into a BaseActivity
+  // All Activities extending BaseActivity automatically have state saved/restored }
 ```